raul23/pyebooktools/README.rst

 README [Work-In-Progress]
 =========================
 This project is a Python port of `ebook-tools`_ written in shell by na--.
-``ebook-tools`` is a collection of tools for automated and semi-automated organization and management of large ebook collections.
+`ebooktools`_ is a collection of tools for automated and semi-automated organization and management of large ebook collections.

 The Python script `ebooktools`_ makes us of the following tools: